Minituff/nautical-backup/docs/updates.md

     * This usually means you will need to change the Nautical configuration.
 * **MINOR** - Add functionality in a backward compatible manner.
     * Everything *should* continue working without changes to the Nautical configuration.
-* **PATCH** - A small change such as updating a depedency, log output, or minor fix.
+* **PATCH** - A small change such as updating a dependency, log output, or minor fix.
     * From the user perspective, nothing will have changed, but under the hood, small improvements were made.

 ## Manual Updates
 To manually update Nautical, simply re-deploy using either of these configs, but specify the latest version of the Nautical.
 Currently, the latest version of Nautical is <a href="https://hub.docker.com/r/minituff/nautical-backup"><img alt="Docker Image Version (latest semver)" src="https://img.shields.io/docker/v/minituff/nautical-backup/latest?label= " /></a>. <small>(do not add the `v`)</small>

-This will need to be done each time a new verison is released.
+This will need to be done each time a new version is released.
 === "Docker Compose"
     ```yaml hl_lines="3"
     ------8<------ "docker-compose-semver-example.yml:3"